knobs-dials/everyday-admin/README.md

 Most are very dumb and singular, and that's often the point.

+There's a lot of "copy helpers into them" going on to make them independent scripts.

-In space cleanup, you may also find https://github.com/scarfboy/file-count and https://github.com/scarfboy/duppy useful
+In cleaning up storage, you may also find https://github.com/scarfboy/file-count and https://github.com/scarfboy/duppy useful